Skip to content

 Cultural Uses

-Tektites have been ascribed various meanings and uses across different cultures.
+Tektites have been ascribed to various meanings and uses across different cultures.
 Due to their mysterious nature and origins, some societies valued them as talismans with protective and healing properties.
 In particular, tektite jewellery has been found in archaeological sites, suggesting their use as adornment with possible ceremonial or symbolic significance.

 Tektite Metaphysical Properties